whoisjeremylam/vennd/doc/linux_install.md

 ========================
 Vennd was developed and targeted to run on Ubuntu 12.04 LTS server.

-Sign up for an API key at reCAPTCHA https://www.google.com/recaptcha/admin#createsite
+It is recommended to sign up for an API key at reCAPTCHA. reCAPTCHA is used on the address generation web page. https://www.google.com/recaptcha/admin#createsite

 Update the Ubuntu server